zuleikarg/DeliBot_Real/README.md

 # DeliBot_Real
 Bachelor's Final Project related to a system for transporting package to a person using autonomous navigation and artificial inteligence. __Real robot version.__

+You can watch the video with the results of this system on youtube: [Click here].

+If you want to see the __simulation version__: [DeliBot].

 ## Requirements

 To make your computer capable of ejecute all the scripts and make them work together, some installatins are needed.